raptorjs-legacy/rapido/README.md

 [raptor/file/File](https://github.com/raptorjs/raptorjs/blob/master/lib/raptor/files/File_node.js) that
 references the file resolved relative to the directory containing the `rapido.json` file that the configuration property is defined in.

+Configuration files are merged together, and Rápido supports configuration overrides at the directory/project-level and at the user or system level using a simple configuration search path.

+Rápido will look for a `rapido.json` file in the current working directory, and then search in the parent directory, all the way up to the root.
+It will then search in the home directory.
+Lastly, Rápido will search for `rapido.json` files in all of the `node_modules` directories using the same search path that Node uses to find and load modules (starting in the current working directory).

 # Creating a Stack
 Rápido provides commands for creating stacks and commands.
 To create a new stack simply do the following: